joshmcgrath08/turnt-octo-wight/README.md

 caveats
 -------
-- Whenever `interleave_scheduler_point` may be called, a variable by the name of `__sm_thread_id` must be in scope and have the type `int`.
-This is used to keep track of which thread we are in. `pthread_self` should be used instead, but that would require being a bit more clever across trials, as thread ids given back by pthread_create are opaque.
-By requiring `__sm_thread_id`, we get stable thread ids across trials.
 - Translating assignments of the form `x *= E;` to `x = x * E` is not necessarily sound.
 - Use of `++` and `--` are discouraged, as they are not annotated as